stacs-srg/valipop/docs/usage/results.md

 markdown: kramdown
 ---

-# Valipop Results
+# ValiPop Results

 ## Validation Results

-Running Valipop with [`output_tables=true`](configuration/config-reference.md#output_tables) will enable the validation phase of Valipop.
+Running ValiPop with [`output_tables=true`](configuration/config-reference.md#output_tables) will enable the validation phase of ValiPop.
 This will analyse the simulated target population to determine how similar it is to given input distributions.
 The result of the validation is written to the terminal output as the `Validation score`.
 The lower the score, the more similar the population is to the given input distributions, which is desired.
 0 is the best achievable score.

-The following text shows sample terminal output from running Valipop with Validation:
+The following text shows sample terminal output from running ValiPop with Validation:

 ```
 Running simulation with /app/src/test/resources/valipop/config/config-1.txt
-Writing contigency tables
+Writing contingency tables
 Writing records
 2025/03/26 15:03:54.292 :: Generating birth records
 Elapsed time: 00:00:00